Irungu Kang'ata: Political career

 After being sworn, Kang'ata, along with Nairobi's Johnson Sakaja, Kimani Wamatangi (Kiambu) and Nakuru's Susan Kihika applied for Gitura's old Senate Deputy Speaker seat.
-He is currently serving as Senate's Deputy Chief Whip after he was appointed by the majority party to that post.
-He is also serving as a temporary speaker in the Senate.
+He served as Senate's Deputy Chief Whip after he was appointed by the majority party to that post.
+He also served as a temporary speaker in the Senate.
 In May 2020, Kang'ata replaced Susan Kihika as the Senate Majority Chief Whip of The Jubilee Party.
 On 9 February 2021, he was removed from that post and replaced by Senator Kimani Wamatangi.

-On August 9, 2022, he contested for Murang'a county gubernatorial seat on a UDA ticket and won becoming the second Governor of this county.
+On 9 August 2022, he contested for Murang'a county gubernatorial seat on a UDA ticket and won becoming the second Governor of this county.
 He succeeded Mwangi wa Iria.